-GVM introduces the HVT T-Series Prowlers featuring a Dana HVT R2 Transmission with continuous variable ratio, electronic joystick control which brings improved fuel economy, controllability, and reliable performance to the T-Series Prowler platform.
+GVM celebrates 45 years of business and introduces the HVT T-Series Prowlers featuring a Dana HVT R2 Transmission with continuous variable ratio, electronic joystick control which brings improved fuel economy, controllability, and reliable performance to the T-Series Prowler platform.

 GVM introduces the Mako 445 & 455 featuring a 135 hp Stage V Cummins engine and redesigned cab with Patchworks Stealth system.

 GVM wins the AE50 award for the Double Duty Twin Chain for most innovative product of 2018.